efchatz/HTTP3-attacks/README.md

 Change the URL parameter to the one of the target.
 Note that based on the capabilities of the targeted server, different values maybe needed for each parameter on the exploits.

+The following instructions occur the curl installation, for the HTTP-flooding assault.

+1. add Dockerfile to a dir
+2. add exploit to the same dir, in our case the http-flood.sh file
+3. Change the URL parameter in the exploit to the one of the target
+4. docker build -t curl-http3 .
+5. docker run -t -d --network host curl-http3
+6. docker ps
+7. docker cp /hostfile  (container_id):/(to_the_place_you_want_the_file_to_be)
+8. docker exec -it container-id-curl-http3 bash

+After the bash connection to the docker, execute ./http-flood.sh.

 **Based on the work: Chatzoglou.E, Kouliaridis V., Kambourakis G., Karopoulos G., and Gritzalis S.**, ["A hands-on gaze on HTTP/3 security through the lens of HTTP/2 and a public dataset"](https://doi.org/10.48550/arXiv.2208.06722) **in arXiv, doi:10.48550/arXiv.2208.06722**.

 ====================================================